How do I volunteer at the NH Food Bank?

 Is there anything I need to bring?

-We should have all materials you will need for your volunteer job.
+We will provide all materials you will need for your volunteer job.
 If not, we will let you know in advance.
 Your own gloves are recommended.
-It would also be a good idea NOT to bring your valuables with you into the building as we don't always have a secure place for you to keep them.
+We recommend leaving valuables at home or in your car.

 How do I get to your warehouse?